IT - Master of Science (MSc) in Business Administration and Information Systems

 2. The purpose of the business administration and information systems master’s programme is for the students to acquire competences, skills, and capabilities at an advanced level to be able to manage information and information technology in organizations.

 3. The Study Board has developed a competency profile, which describes the expected learning outcomes of this degree programme.
-It is available on the programme page on CBS’ website.
+It is available on CBS's website, more specifically here on e-campus.

 Content and structure

-4. The table below lists the structure of the programme and the ECTS credits of the individual courses (30 ECTS per semester).
-The course descriptions are available in the online course catalogue.
-Direct links are inserted in the table.
+4. The below table lists the structure of the programme and the ECTS credits of the individual courses (30 ECTS per semester).
+The course descriptions are available in the online course catalouge.
+Direct links are inserted i the below table.

 Module and semester

-(2) The program consists of four modules and four semesters:
+(3) The program is structured in four modules and four semesters:

 - The first module is dedicated as a shared module with four mandatory courses.

 - The second module enables the student to select among a set of limited courses

 - The third module is dedicated to electives, study abroad, and internship